-While hyaluronic acid, the "skin's natural moisture molecule," is found in a lot of creams and lotions, she says there's no point applying it topically.
-"It sounds good in theory, [but] it is nearly impossible for topically applied hyaluronic acid to penetrate into the deep layers of the skin’s dermis where it is needed to retain moisture."
-Instead, opt for a supplement and boost your intake of antioxidants—"blueberries, Aronia berry, pomegranate, and sea buckthorn are some of the most powerful out there," she says.
+While hyaluronic acid, the "skin's natural moisture molecule," is found in a lot of creams and lotions, and serums, you can also opt for a supplement to boost your intake of antioxidants.
+"Blueberries, Aronia berry, pomegranate, and sea buckthorn are some of the most powerful out there," Forrelli says.

 As always, consult with your physician before taking any supplements.
 While supplements aren't regulated by the Food and Drug Administration (FDA), your doctor can provide recommendations for things like the appropriate dosage to take and how supplements might interact with any existing medications or pre-existing conditions.
 “Shopping for vitamins can be tricky,” Michelle Green, M.D. says in an interview with Greatist.
 “You want to be sure the label says they’re 100 percent natural and list all-natural ingredients with no synthetic fillers.”

 Draelos ZD.
 An Oral Supplement and the Nutrition-Skin Connection.
 J Clin Aesthet Dermatol.
 2019;12(7):13-16.

 Nwanodi O. Skin Protective Nutraceuticals: The Current Evidence in Brief.
 Healthcare (Basel).
 2018;6(2)